Bookmark saved

 "Not metaphorically," Theron continued.
 "Literally.
 They ascended beyond biological limitation.
 Achieved technological transcendence.
 Left behind their works as gifts for humanity."

-"You worship them," Elara said carefully.
-She kept her tone neutral—not accusatory, just observational.
+"You worship them," Elara said.
+Not accusatory.
+Observational.
 The first rule of diplomacy: never make people defensive about their beliefs.

 "We honor them.
 Preserve their legacy.
 Maintain their systems."
 Theron's tone didn't waver.
 His dark eyes remained fixed on hers, assessing.
 "The Progenitors created infrastructure to support civilization forever.
 Power generation.
 Resource distribution.
 Automated manufacturing.
 Humanity's role is stewardship.
 Maintenance.
 Continuing their work."